 Dual qualified dental hygienist/dental therapists must hold relevant qualifications totaling at least three-years full-time study from a recognised provider.

 Dental prosthetists must hold, at least, a three-year, full-time prosthetist qualification from a recognised provider.

 When can I apply for an initial assessment?

-An initial assessment can be completed at any time of year by submitting an Initial assessment of professional qualification application form for the relevant profession.
+An initial assessment can be completed at any time of year by submitting an Initial assessment of professional qualification application form.
+The form is available for download here.